-performance and behavior of persons in such

-relationships.

-5. Access to and enjoyment of essential

-private services and public services and

-benefits:

-(a) AI systems intended to be used by public

-authorities or on behalf of public authorities to

-evaluate the eligibility of natural persons for

-public assistance benefits and services, as well

-as to grant, reduce, revoke, or reclaim such

-benefits and services;

-(b) AI systems intended to be used to

-evaluate the creditworthiness of natural persons

-or establish their credit score, with the exception

-of AI systems put into service by small scale

-providers for their own use;

-(c) AI systems intended to be used to

-dispatch, or to establish priority in the

-dispatching of emergency first response

-services, including by firefighters and medical

-aid.

-6. Law enforcement:

-(a) AI systems intended to be used by law

-enforcement authorities for making individual

-risk assessments of natural persons in order to

-assess the risk of a natural person for offending
+(a) AI systems intended to be used by public authorities or on behalf of public authorities to evaluate the eligibility of natural persons for public assistance benefits and services, as well as to grant, reduce, revoke, or reclaim such benefits and services; Needs to be reviewed and specified.
+In many ways AI-systems can protect from human errors and discrimination.
+The use of AI does and should not withdraw public authorities/stakeholder on behalf of public authorities of responsibility under applicable national nor international laws and regulations.
+Should there be insufficient regulation in certain areas, these should be complemented rather than implementing regulation targeted specific technology. (b) AI systems intended to be used to evaluate the creditworthiness of natural persons or establish their credit score, with the exception Needs to be reviewed and remade.

+of AI systems put into service by small scale providers for their own use; (c) AI systems intended to be used to dispatch, or to establish priority in the dispatching of emergency first response services, including by firefighters and medical aid.
+6. Law enforcement: (a) AI systems intended to be used by law Using AI as a tool in a sub-step in your analysis enforcement authorities for making individual could be more efficient and can protect from risk assessments of natural persons in order to human errors and discrimination compared to a assess the risk of a natural person for offending

-or reoffending or the risk for potential victims of
+or reoffending or the risk for potential victims of manual search.
+There is a risk that the tools will

-criminal offences;
+criminal offences; not be used due to the high-risk classification.

 (b) AI systems intended to be used by law

 enforcement authorities as polygraphs and

 similar tools or to detect the emotional state of a

 natural person;

 (c) AI systems intended to be used by law

 enforcement authorities to detect deep fakes as

 referred to in article 52(3);

 (d) AI systems intended to be used by law

 enforcement authorities for evaluation of the

 reliability of evidence in the course of